themindfulcoder/homebase/content/post/learning-python-part-2.md

 > |Left      |       Center       |     Right|
 ```

-We can also format other data types like *decimal* and *float* which has a
+We can also format other data types like *decimal* and *float*, which has a
 default precision of six and applies rounding.

 ``` python